Skip to contents

 ...

-Additional arguments passed to the TableModel constructor
+Additional arguments passed to the TableModel constructor.
+Include `Column` objects here to define the table structure.

 .data